fyrox-book/fyrox-book.github.io/src/animation/anim_editor.md

 - `Remove Selected Tracks` - removes selected tracks; you can remove multiple tracks at a time by selecting them while holding `Ctrl`.
+- `Set Target...` - sets a new target node for the track.
+- `Rebind...` - rebind the track to other property of the same node of the same type.
+- `Duplicate` - duplicates the track.

 ## Curve Editor